East African People and exploring their cultures and tribes

 The Serengeti safari accommodation

-The Baganda East African People of Uganda
+4 – The Beliefs of the Baganda People of Uganda

 The Baganda People dancing as part of the east african people